 Around two years ago, when Fabio was new to Vancouver, he wasn’t able to work a typical job, so he began to teach himself to cook, and he did so by trying out all sorts of different recipes every night for our dinner.
 This recipe is one of the winners, one of the ones that we return to time and again.

 Whenever I have risotto, especially the decadent ones filled with cheese and butter I always think back to the first risotto I tried.
 It wasn’t even too many years ago now, yet it was still well before I began to venture into the kitchen myself, and at the same time before I gave much thought to the different components that my food was made of.
 I remember an oozing plate of rice that was served family style with a bowl of grated parmesan on the side to add to taste.
 It was incredible.
 I remember thinking..
 This is rice??!
 It was pretty great to enjoy in ignorance that this was just what happened to slow cooked rice.
 The parmesan seemed to be added just at the end as a garnish.
 I know better now that most things that taste that delicious are because they are filled with butter and cheese.

-It works out well for me then, that this is a meal that Fabio is generally in charge of making, so I can try to have that same experience of having a plate of oozing risotto served with a sprinkling of asiago or parmesan on the side to taste… because it’s really just the rice that tastes this great right!??
+It works out well for me then, that this is a meal that Fabio is generally making, so I can try to have that same experience of having a plate of oozing risotto served with a sprinkling of asiago or parmesan on the side to taste… because it’s really just the rice that tastes this great right!??

 In all seriousness…the lemon juice and zest are what take this risotto to the next level.
 We always go a little heavy on it at the end as it does seem to lighten up the decadence of the meal.
 Enjoy!